 Roughly hexagonal in shape, France shares boundaries with Belgium and Luxembourg to the northeast; Germany, Switzerland, and Italy to the east; and Spain and Andorra to the southwest.
 In the northwest, France is bounded by the English Channel.
 At the Strait of Dover, the narrowest part of the channel, France and England are separated by just 34 km (21 mi).
 France faces three major seas: the Atlantic Ocean to the west, the North Sea to the north, and the Mediterranean Sea to the southeast.

+France is a nation of varied landscapes, ranging from coastal lowlands and broad plains in the north, to hilly uplands in south central France, to lush valleys and towering, snow-capped Alps in the east.
 Mountainous and hilly areas lie on nearly all of France's borders, creating a series of natural boundaries for the country.
 Only the nation's northeastern border is largely unprotected.
 Several major rivers drain France, including the Seine, Loire, Garonne, and Rhône.

 France is highly urbanized.
 Three-quarters of the population lives in cities, including more than ten million people in the metropolitan area of Paris, the most densely populated region in France.
 The French are among the healthiest, wealthiest, and best-educated people in the world.
 A comprehensive social welfare system is in place, guaranteeing all citizens a minimal standard of living and health care.
 Most citizens speak French, the principal language.
 The dominant religion is Roman Catholicism.